git-hubner/Boolean-Hopfield-Model/README.md

 We suggest the model is a good candidate for encoding episodic memories of subsequent events togheter, i.e. **overlapping engrams**.
 Moreover, we suggest an analogy with the notion of **archetype** in Artificial Neural Networks .

+## Model
+We refer to model.md for an outline of the model

 ## Codes

 You find the last version of every code which is part of the thesis project: